 Discussing an issue well often resolves most parts, with mandates up to 100%.
-Yet we might want to decide some parts with the best voting tools because they strengthen some reasons for voting:
+Yet we might want to decide some parts with the best voting tools.
+Why?

+The best rules strengthen some reasons for voting:

-- Choice ballots can speed up meetings. pages 27, 33 - Secret ballots reduce social pressure and coercion. - Well-designed ballots and tallies promote equality: Even busy or unassertive people can cast full votes.
+- Choice ballots can speed up meetings. pages 27, 33 - Example 2 Secret ballots reduce social pressure and coercion. - A well-designed ballot and tally promote equality: Even busy or unassertive people can cast full votes.